element36-io/cash36-frontend/README.md

-### Welcome to element36!
+### Frontend cash36.io

+Cash36.io connects the banking network with the ethereum network via open banking standards and adds a mandatory KYC-layer to the linking processes.
+The sources of the whole system are maintained in a private gitlab repo.

 Thus you may tweak the frontend or just use it as a reference for work with our cash36.io backend.
 The backend services are not FOSSed yet, because we think a lot of responsiblity comes with publishing a backend to create stable coins.

 * [Frontend linked to Rinkeby](https://rinkeby.e36.io/build-rinkeby/index.html)
 * [Frontend linked to Mainnet](https://rinkeby.e36.io/build-mainnet/index.html)

-The sources are maintained in a private gitlab repo.

 ### Configuration